marcpalmer/HORN/horn-specification.md

 There are three kinds of indicator in HORN:

-1. Root object indicator
+1. Root object indicator - tells HORN the base property path to apply to data in descendent DOM nodes
-2. Property path indicator
+2. Property path indicator - tells HORN the property path to use for the data in the DOM node
-3. Inline JSON indicator
+3. Inline JSON indicator - tells HORN that the data is actually to be parsed from an inline JSON object

 ## Indicators in CSS

-When you are not using HTML5, you must define a CSS class on a DOM element.
+When you are not using HTML5, you define your indicators as CSS classes on a DOM element.
 The class name you use defines the object/value name.
 The only other requirement is that some ancestor in the DOM has the "horn" class, to indicate that nodes under that should be scanned for data.
 This saves HORN parsers from